siriusastrebe/syc/README.md

 While I still love the idea of it, other tools such as firebase or meteor can accomplish a similar service while integrating with databases.

 The advantages of Syc, namely that you are only dealing with javascript objects, is lost with large datasets as Object.observe is no longer supported and dirty-checking is an O(n) operation that must be run continually.
-Additionally, Syc does not handle connection interruption well.
+Additionally, Syc and by extension, socket.io, cannot guarantee delivery and does not always handle connection interruption.

 With all these in mind, I've decided to focus my effort on my work.
 Thank you for the interest in this wonderful library, it has been a joy to develop.